Fiat Argenta: Facelift (1983–1985)

 The car remained in production until 1985 when it was replaced by the Croma.
+A small number of Argentas (270 examples) was also built in Poland by FSO in 1985, after Italian production had ended.
+FSO had also assembled the Fiat 132 earlier.

 Trivia

-In February 1984, Fiat supplied to the Chinese authorities 400 Argentas with 2-litre engine in dark blue.
+In February 1984, Fiat supplied 400 Argentas to the Chinese authorities, intended for use by government functionaries.
+All were painted dark blue and fitted with the 2-litre engine.
 They were shipped to the port of Tianjin.
 At the time, this was the largest number of cars ever in one sales agreement between a Western country and China.
 The press release stated they were equipped with every possible feature to highlight their robustness and comfort, even on very bumpy roads.